MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/model-customize-reports.md

   - [**Create workspace (new workspace experience)**](/power-bi/admin/service-admin-portal-workspace#create-workspaces-new-workspace-experience): Enabling this feature creates two workspaces, a managed workspace and a customer workspace to deploy Dynamics data model and reports.

-  - [**Allow service principals to use Power BI APIs**](/power-bi/enterprise/service-premium-service-principal#enable-service-principals): This feature uses the Power BI APIs for creating workspaces, deploying reports and models.
+  - [**Service principals can use Fabric APIs**](/power-bi/enterprise/service-premium-service-principal#enable-service-principals): This feature uses the Fabric APIs for creating workspaces, deploying reports and models.

-  - **Allow DirectQuery connections to Power BI datasets**: When report authors build new metrics or bring more data sources, they create [composite models](/power-bi/transform-model/desktop-composite-models#managing-composite-models-on-power-bi-datasets), so DirectQuery needs to be enabled.
+  - **Allow DirectQuery connections to Power BI semantic models**: When report authors build new metrics or bring more data sources, they create [composite models](/power-bi/transform-model/desktop-composite-models#managing-composite-models-on-power-bi-datasets), so DirectQuery needs to be enabled.
 Users who view reports built on top of data model in Dynamics 365 require this permission.
 Work with your Microsoft Entra ID administrator to identify a security group that has all the required Dynamics users.

-  - **Allow XMLA endpoints and Analyze in Excel with on-premise datasets**: When report authors build new metrics or bring more data sources, they create [composite models](/power-bi/transform-model/desktop-composite-models#managing-composite-models-on-power-bi-datasets), so this feature needs to be enabled.
+  - **Allow XMLA endpoints and Analyze in Excel with on-premise semantic models**: When report authors build new metrics or bring more data sources, they create [composite models](/power-bi/transform-model/desktop-composite-models#managing-composite-models-on-power-bi-datasets), so this feature needs to be enabled.
 Users who view reports built on top of data model in Dynamics 365 require this permission.

-  - **Embed content in apps** (**Optional**): Enabling this feature embeds customized reports in Dynamics 365 ([Step 4: Embed customized reports back to Dynamics 365](#step-4-embed-customized-reports-back-to-dynamics-365)).
+  - **Embed content in apps**: Enabling this feature embeds customized reports in Dynamics 365 ([Step 4: Embed customized reports back to Dynamics 365](#step-4-embed-customized-reports-back-to-dynamics-365)).
 Users who view the custom reports from Dynamics 365 Customer Service require this permission.
 Work with your Microsoft Entra ID administrator to identify a security group that has all the required Dynamics users.

-- If you plan to use an existing Power BI workspace to host the copy of the out-of-the-box reports (customer workspace), make sure that the Dynamics Administrator (user sign in) enabling the model customization is a workspace administrator of that Power BI workspace.

 ## Enable Power BI data model customization